Dodge Coronet: 1968–1970

 The base Coronet and Deluxe were available as 2-door coupes, 4-door sedans, or station wagons.
 The base Coronet was dropped in 1969, leaving the Deluxe as the lowest trim level through 1970.
 The Coronet 440 convertible was dropped for 1968, but a 2-door coupe was added along with the 2-door hardtop, 4-door sedan, and station wagon.
 This would remain the lineup through 1970.
 Coronet 500 retained its 2-door hardtop, convertible, and 4-door sedan through 1970.
 A Coronet 500 station wagon made its debut in 1968, continuing through 1970.
 Simulated woodgrain trim was standard on the Coronet 500 wagon.

 The Coronet R/T 2-door hardtop and convertible continued through 1970.

 The Super Bee was available as a 2-door coupe or 2-door hardtop.
 Chrysler displayed a convertible with Super Bee stripes at car shows in 1968, but never offered it as a production model.

 The Dodge Super Bee was a limited-production muscle car from 1968 through 1971.
 The original Super Bee was based on the Dodge Coronet, a 2-door model, and was produced from 1968 until 1970.
 It was Dodge's low-priced muscle car, the equivalent to Plymouth Road Runner, and was priced at $3,027.
 Available with the Hemi engine, this option increased the price by 33% thus 125 models were sold with this engine option.
 The Super Bee included a heavy-duty suspension, an optional Mopar A-833 four-speed manual transmission, high-performance tires, and a stripe (with the bee logo) wrapped around the tail.
 The name "Super Bee" was derived from the "B" Body designation given Chrysler's mid-size cars which included the Coronet.

 A “six-pack” (three two-barrel carburetors) version of the 440 engine was added to the list mid-year.
 This engine was between the standard engine and the Hemi as a $463 option.
 The 1969 model year included the base 383 hp (high performance) with the 440 six-pack and 426 Hemi optional.
 The 440 Magnum (4-bbl) was not available in the Coronet R/T.

-In 1970, the Super Bee was given a different front-end look that consisted of a dual oval-shaped grill that was referred to as “bumble bee wings”.
+In 1970, the Super Bee was given a different front-end look that consisted of a dual oval-shaped grille that was referred to as “bumble bee wings”.
 Engines, as well as the "ramcharger" hood (that carried over from the 1969 model).
 Sales fell for the 1970 model.
 In 1970, four Super Bee convertibles were built.